 For the first time in world history, democracy was synonymous with freedom.
 Further the ground was broken for the United States Constitution and the democratic way of life that would not come until over a century later.

-Even more astonishing, Dr. Clarke was able to achieve this unprecedented accomplishment through his humility, kind nature, sincere diplomacy and unwavering respect, having never said an unkind word or insulting action towards his adversaries or persecutors.
+Even more astonishing, Dr. Clarke was able to achieve this unprecedented accomplishment through his humility, kind nature and sincere diplomacy towards his adversaries.

 In today’s political and social climate, we hope Dr. Clarke’s story will inspire others how through heart driven focus and positive action it is possible to live together in peace and prosperity regardless of differing beliefs and without overreaching government interference.